wangxiaoyao/awesome-problem/doc/24-11-17《mac envConfiguration》.md

 # mac-envConfiguration

-about how to configure the env of mac to develop more efficiently.
+> Frist turn off all electronic device information alerts ‼️ and follow your own rhythmic senses.

-## 一 提升效率方案：纯键盘
+about how to configure the env of mac to develop more efficiently. think more manipulating Applications in the CLI

-> 关闭所有电子设备信息提醒，按照自己的律动感
+## 一 提升效率